ondefy/permissionless-multisigner-paymaster/technical_specs.md

 - User accounts who wants to manage gas sponsorship for their related accounts.

 ## User Roles / Actors
-- Manager, Signers, Users, Zyfi Treasury Account
+- Manager, Signers, Users, Zyfi Dao Manager

 ### Manager
 1. Manager is the address managed by the Dapp/protcol or individual for gas sponsorship.